jeffhaskin/babytable/README.md

    npm start
    ```

-   The Express API will run on `http://localhost:3000` and the React UI will be available on `http://localhost:5173`.
+   The Express API will run on `http://localhost:3000` and the React UI will be
+   served from the `client` directory at `http://localhost:5173`.

 ## Plan for development